 Adriana Stephan is a Program Assistant for the International Dissertation Research Fellowship Program (IDRF) at the Social Science Research Council.
 She graduated from New York University with a BA in International Relations and French in 2015.
 Her bachelor's thesis examined the recent success of the far-right political party the Front National in France.
 Prior to joining the SSRC, Adriana worked for the French American Cultural Exchange and as a journalist for the International Affairs Forum.

-Anoush Fraser Terjanian directs the Council’s expanding Anxieties of Democracy program.
-A tenured associate professor of history at East Carolina University, Terjanian’s research and teaching have focused on eighteenth-century France -- birthplace of political and economic theories under renewed critical evaluation, namely modern democracy and capitalism.
+Anoush Fraser Terjanian led the Council’s Anxieties of Democracy program for two years, and now has the pleasure of serving as its Senior Advisory Consultant.
+A tenured associate professor of history at East Carolina University, Terjanian’s research and teaching have focused on eighteenth-century France--birthplace of political and economic theories under renewed critical evaluation, namely modern democracy and capitalism.
 She earned her PhD at Johns Hopkins University, following degrees in political science and history at Cambridge and McGill Universities.
 Terjanian’s interest in democratic institutions and politics is longstanding: she is an alumna of Canada’s Parliamentary Internship Programme, where she worked for Members of Parliament from both sides of the House and collaborated with the Congressional Fellows Program in the United States, as well as with counterparts in the United Kingdom and Japan.
 She also served on Canada’s delegation for the G7 Summit.
-Terjanian’s first book, Commerce and Its Discontents in Eighteenth-Century French Political Thought (Cambridge University Press, 2013), will be released in paperback on August 4th, 2016.
+Terjanian’s first book, Commerce and Its Discontents in Eighteenth-Century French Political Thought (Cambridge University Press, 2013), was released in paperback on August 4th, 2016.

 Takuya Toda-Ozaki is the program manager of the SSRC Tokyo Office.
 He has been with the Abe Fellowship Program since 1994.
 He studied contemporary philosophy at theUniversity of Tsukuba and received a BA in comparative cultural study from the National Institution for Academic Degree and University Evaluation, Japan.
 His current intellectual interests include politics and nationalism in Japan.